4dn-dcic/fish_omics_format/docs/source/rna_quality.rst

 All other columns are either *Conditionally required* or Optional. *Conditionally required* columns should be drawn from the list provided in the file header or MUST be defined by the user using a Header line starting with ``#^``.

-.. tip:: The optional columns in this example table are included for illustrative purposes only and describe a case in which the user is reporting the RNA Spot fit quality using metrics that align with existing `Light Microscopy (LiMi)-Model <https://doi.org/10.1038/s41592-021-01327-9>`_ of metadata specifications.
+.. tip:: The optional columns in this example table are included for illustrative purposes only and describe a case in which the user is reporting the RNA Spot fit quality using metrics that align with existing `LiMi-Model <https://doi.org/10.1038/s41592-021-01327-9>`_ of metadata specifications.

 .. include:: examples/rna_quality
   :code: